RossiBz/unmix/README.md

 ## Main features

-* Virtual dimensionality HySime and NWHFC
+* Virtual dimensionality (i.e., the number of endmembers) using the HySime and NWHFC
-* PPI and VCA
+* PPI and VCA to find the spectral signature of the endmembers
-* Linear unmixing with three options (ucls — Unconstrained least-squares method, fcls — Fully constrained least-squares method, ncls — Nonnegative constrained least-squares method)
+* Linear unmixing with three options (ucls — Unconstrained least-squares method, fcls — Fully constrained least-squares method, ncls — Nonnegative constrained least-squares method) to estimate the endmember abundance per pixel
 * Spectral diversity of a pixel as the endmember diversity